The Dark Side (magazine)

 The Dark Side is a UK magazine covering the field of horror cinema.
 Published every four weeks, it covers new releases and features interviews with directors and actors.
+It was established in 1990 and has been edited throughout its run by Allan Bryce.

+History

 Launched in 1990, it has been edited throughout its run by Allan Bryce.
 Originally owned by part of Robert Maxwell's publishing empire, it was later bought by Stray Cat, in which Bryce was a partner.

 The original 1st 12 issues of the magazine were designed by Jeff Gurney - Designer and Art editor, who came up with the original layout and design concept, headers and title logo of the magazine which was hand drawn and is still used today.

-Jeff Gurney stopped designing the magazine after the Maxwell company was dissolved after Maxwells death and it was sold and handed over to Allan Bryce of Stray Cat with help and instruction from Jeff Gurney of the design, to help keep the magazine going in its same format.
+Jeff Gurney stopped designing the magazine after the Maxwell company was dissolved after Maxwell's death.
+It was sold and handed over to Allan Bryce of Stray Cat with help and instruction from Jeff Gurney of the design, to help keep the magazine going in its same format.